Things After Installing WordPress

 Tip 8: Turn Off Image Thumbnails in WordPress (workaround)

-disable-image-thumbnails When you upload an image to WordPress, it creates two additional thumbnail images in the uploads directory.
+When you upload an image to WordPress, it creates two additional thumbnail images in the uploads directory.
 I don’t know how to prevent WordPress from creating image thumbnails but there’s a workaround if you publish posts via Windows Live Writer.

 Just use the FTP publishing option for images and this will automatically disable thumbnail creation because the upload happens through a different route.